 How to visit

-The Hawa Mahal can be visited any time of the day.
+The Hawa Mahal can be visited at any time of the day.
 And to truly appreciate the architecture you can visit on a hot windless day.
 You will still be able to feel the draught of wind.
-However it is advisable to visit Rajasthan during winter as the temperature is the most pleasant then.
+However, it is advisable to visit Rajasthan during winter as the temperature is the most pleasant then.

 Entrance Fee: INR 200 for Foreign Tourists and INR 50 for Indians

 There are numerous attractions around Hawa Mahal such as the famed Jantar Mantar, Govind Devji temple, Amer Fort, Nahargarh Fort, Ram Niwas Bagh, BM Birla Planetarium, Jain Temple, Statue Circle, Sisodia Rani Garden etc. However, the few “Things to do” includes

 - Visit the residence of the royal family – the City Palace – in the morning

 - Admire the world’s largest stone sundial at noon which is also one of the World UNESCO Heritage site – The Jantar Mantar